-Millions of Americans will sit down to Thanksgiving dinner tomorrow.
-They’ll give thanks for life, liberty, happiness, and many other blessings besides.
+When Americans sit down to Thanksgiving dinner, many take a moment to reflect on the things for which they are thankful.
 But those snug in their landlocked dining rooms and kitchens will probably not give a thought to the fact that their tables are stable and their crockery preserved from harm.
 For those at sea, however, a gentle swell and a steady ship meant the difference between an enjoyable repast and a frightening test of endurance.

 Under these circumstance, all the regular routines of life became impossible tasks.
 And yet, certain days required a show of celebration, no matter the weather.

-On July 4th, 1846, Constitution beat her way around Cape Horn.
+On July 4, 1846, Constitution beat its way around Cape Horn.
 The thermometer had dropped to 34 degrees, and the waves seemed like mountains all around.
-According to Lt.
-John B. Dale, “…the Frigate rolled tremendously and..our ‘independence dinner’ underwent marvelous transmutations and chaotic confusions, not to mention broken crockery, gravy capsized, and turkies that took wing even from under the carver’s fork…”
+According to Lieutenant John B. Dale, “…the Frigate rolled tremendously and…our ‘independence dinner’ underwent marvelous transmutations and chaotic confusions, not to mention broken crockery, gravy capsized, and turkies [sic] that took wing even from under the carver’s fork…”2

-But at that point, the ship was homeward bound after her round-the-world voyage, and that was something to be truly thankful for.
+But at that point, the ship was homeward bound after its round-the-world voyage, and that was something to be truly thankful for.

 Research Historian, USS Constitution Museum